pumomochin/HQcamera_adapter/README.md

 1. Print `FixerPart1.stl` using a 3D printer.
 2. Assemble the Raspberry Pi HQ Camera and the Arducam CSI-HDMI adapter inside the printed case.
-3. Mount the case onto the telescope (e.g., Vixen R200SS).
+3. Mount the case onto the telescope (e.g., Vixen R200SS) or the other microsope.
 4. Connect the HDMI cable between the adapter and the Raspberry Pi 4.

 ## License